OsmondOlive/bioflowhub/_posts/2026-05-26-primebiome-review.md

 <div class="ingr-block">
 <img src="/assets/img/posts/primebiome-ing-lemonbalm.webp" alt="Lemon balm Melissa officinalis plant" class="ingr-img">
 <h4>Lemon Balm (Melissa officinalis) <span class="ev ev-mod">Moderate Evidence</span></h4>
 <p>Lemon balm has documented anxiolytic and mild digestive effects.
-A randomized controlled trial published in <em>Nutrients</em> found that lemon balm extract significantly reduced anxiety and insomnia symptoms in adults with mild-to-moderate disorders over 15 days.
+A 2011 open-label pilot study published in the <em>Mediterranean Journal of Nutrition and Metabolism</em> followed 20 adults with mild-to-moderate anxiety and sleep disturbances over 15 days of standardized lemon balm extract, finding meaningful reductions in anxiety and insomnia scores.
+The absence of a placebo arm in this particular trial limits how much weight it can carry on its own, though the proposed mechanism, rosmarinic acid inhibiting GABA breakdown, is well characterized.
 Its inclusion here is most relevant through the stress-gut connection: chronic psychological stress disrupts intestinal permeability and microbiome composition through the HPA axis, and ingredients that reduce stress burden indirectly support gut and skin health.</p>
 </div>

 <div class="ingr-block">
 <img src="/assets/img/posts/primebiome-ing-fenugreek.webp" alt="Fenugreek seeds in a bowl" class="ingr-img">
 <h4>Fenugreek <span class="ev ev-mod">Moderate Evidence</span></h4>
-<p>Fenugreek seed fiber functions as a prebiotic, with documented effects on gut microbiome composition and blood glucose regulation.
-A 2015 randomized trial published in the <em>International Journal for Vitamin and Nutrition Research</em> found that fenugreek fiber supplementation modulated gut microbiota composition and reduced post-meal glucose spikes.
+<p>Fenugreek seed fiber functions as a prebiotic.
+Controlled trials have found that fenugreek fiber increases satiety and reduces post-meal energy intake in a dose-dependent way, and a 2023 systematic review and meta-analysis of randomized controlled trials concluded that fenugreek supplementation meaningfully improves glycemic control markers in people with type 2 diabetes and prediabetes.
+Animal research has additionally shown that fenugreek shifts gut microbial composition in ways that correlate with improved metabolic markers, though large human microbiome trials specifically are still limited.
 Its contribution here is primarily prebiotic support alongside inulin.</p>
 </div>

 <div class="ingr-block">